SST — Samoa Standard Time

 Are there other abbreviations with the same offset as SST?

 Yes.
 NUT and X share the same UTC-11 offset as SST.
-This matters when reading international schedules or system logs, because different abbreviations can still point to the same offset from UTC.
+This can be useful when reading technical timestamps, aviation references, or scheduling systems that display a different abbreviation but still map to the same offset.